-All the services are obtainable from the NWS for set user fees, and the private sector has provided value-added services for specialized users based upon the FOS information set.
+All the above services may be obtained from NWS for set user fees which are reviewed and updated annually.
+Private-sector companies resell data as received and/or provide value-added services for specialized users based on information derived from the FOS.

-5.1.6 TV, Radio and Newspapers
+5.1.6 TV, Radio, and Newspapers

 TV and radio stations rely on NWWS, FOS, and NWR for routine weather information; they will often communicate directly with NWS offices, including visits and live, on-air interviews, to disseminate information about significant weather events.
-The NWS has two specialized dissemination uses of TV.
+NWS has two specialized dissemination uses of TV.
 The first, a program called "A.M.
-Weather," uses NWS warnings and forecasts emphasizing aviation weather compiled and broadcast by NWS and NESDIS personnel, and tailored to regional portions of the nation.
-This program is funded by the NWS, FAA, and private aviation-oriented companies and is broadcast on the 271 stations of the Public Broadcast Service (PBS) network in the early morning.
-The second is a system set up by agreements between the NWS and cable TV companies in which the NWS includes coded information within its products to allow automatic routing, reformatting, and rebroadcast by the cable companies.
+Weather," uses NWS warnings and forecasts emphasizing aviation weather compiled and broadcast by NWS and NESDIS personnel, and tailored to various parts of the nation.
+This program is funded by NWS, FAA, and private aviation-oriented companies and is broadcast on the 271 stations of the Public Broadcast Service (PBS) network in the early morning.
+The second is a system set up by agreements between NWS and cable TV companies whereby NWS includes coded information within its products to allow automatic routing, reformatting, and rebroadcast by the cable companies.
 Among the primary cable-TV disseminators is the Weather Channel, which is staffed by private-sector personnel but broadcasts NWS warnings, forecasts, and observations along with brief segments of reformatted alphanumeric NWS product displays tailored to specific communities by local cable companies.